ikew007/LAID/README.md

 # LAID
-Leonid`s and Andrii`s Identity service with blockchain.
+Leonid's and Andrii's Identity service with blockchain.